A general version of Price's theorem: Comparison with the classical results

+Based on the work by Papoulis, Brown \cite{BrownGeneralizedFormOfPricesTheorem} showed that Price's theorem holds for Gaussian random vectors $X$ of general dimensionality and unit variance $\Sigma_{i,i} = \expectation[(X_\Sigma)_i^2] = 1$, if one takes derivatives with respect to the covariances $\Sigma_{i,j} = \expectation[(X_\Sigma)_i \, (X_\Sigma)_j]$ where $i \neq j$.
+In this setting, Brown also showed that Price's theorem \emph{characterizes the normal distribution}; more precisely, if $(X_\Sigma)_{\Sigma}$ is a (sufficiently nice) family of random vectors with $\mathrm{Cov}(X_\Sigma) = \Sigma$ which satisfies the conclusion of Price's theorem, then $X_\Sigma \sim N(0,\Sigma)$ is necessarily normally distributed.
+This extends and corrects the original work of Price \cite{PriceTheorem}, where a similar claim was made.

-Finally, we mention the recent paper \cite{PriceQuantumMechanical} in which a quantum-mechanical version of Price's theorem is established.
-In Section II of that paper, the author reviews the ``classical'' case of Price's theorem, and essentially derives the same formulas as in Theorem \ref{thm:PriceTheorem}.
-Note though that in \cite{PriceQuantumMechanical}, it is assumed for calculating the $k$-th order derivatives of $\Sigma\mapsto\mathbb{E}\left[g\left(X_{\Sigma}\right)\right]$ that the nonlinearity $g$ is $C^{2k}$, with a certain decay condition on the derivatives.
-This required classical smoothness of $g$ is not fulfilled in many applications, see e.g.\@ Section \ref{sec:MartinExample}.
+Finally, we mention the article \cite{PriceQuantumMechanical} in which a quantum-mechanical version of Price's theorem is established.
+In Section~II of that paper, the author reviews the ``classical'' case of Price's theorem, and essentially derives the same formulas as in Theorem~\ref{thm:PriceTheorem}.

 {}